jamiealquiza/occam/README.md

 ### Overview

-Occam is a simple event matching service that allows you to write JSON message matching -> action logic using a simple, declarative Python syntax that is automatically parallelized under the hood.
-Messages are read from a Redis list, populated by any means of choice.
+Occam is a simple event matching service that allows you to apply field matching and alerting logic to a stream of JSON messages - using a simple, declarative Python syntax that is automatically parallelized under the hood.
+Messages are read from a Redis list (using the list name 'messages'), populated by any means of choice.
+More robust queuing systems will be added in future updates.

 The following in `checks.py` would check if any incoming messages included the field 'somefield' with the value 'someval', sending the output to console upon match: